What to expect during a course

 We do not recommend wearing sandals in the shop - you need to have full foot protection.
 If that chisel you have just sharpened jumps off the bench we'd rather it was stopped by your shoe!

 If your course includes work with the larger woodworking machines we ask that you wear close-fitting clothes; do not wear necklaces or anything that could get trapped in a spinning blade.
 If you have long hair, please tie it back.

 The climate in Port Townsend is pretty benign.
 There are relatively few days when it freezes and the average winter midday temperature is in the mid 40's.
 In the summer the local breezes take the edge off the heat.
 The temperatures can swing during the day so we recommend that you bring layers appropriate to the season.

-For our classes using the tablesaw and other dust making woodworking machines we require that students to use personal protection.
+For our classes using table saws and other dust making woodworking machines, we require students to wear personal protection.

 We provide one disposable dust mask per student per course.
 If you lose it or damage you'll need to buy a new one from us.
 We also have a stock of ear defenders and goggles.

 If you wish to bring your own we make these recommendations: